stembotvn/OttoDIY_mBlock_Extension/README.md

    See video how to install Otto Extension in mBlock software https://www.youtube.com/watch?v=lPDUmW9uHto

+## How to calibration Otto Legs
+As you know, it is difficult to install Servos with accurate angle home, So we need an tool to calibrate by software.
+From Version 3.5, We added calibrate block and make Calibration demo program so Makers can easily calibrate even inside mBlock software via Serial port.

 ## Online Doccumentation for setup Open Classroom to teach kids coding Scratch for Otto
 We are building the online doccument with SphinX docs via ReadtheDocs Platform.
 All in progress.